Dorothy Stringer School

 Dorothy Stringer School is a secondary school located in Brighton, East Sussex, England.
 It has over 1,600 pupils and 115 members of staff.
 There are 64 forms, each with an average of 26 students.

+Dorothy Stringer shares their location, the Surrenden Campus with Varndean School, Varndean College, Balfour Primary School and Downs View Link college.

 Location and history

 The school is named after Dorothy Stringer, who was mayoress of Brighton in 1952 and a member of the Council's education committee for over 50 years.

-The site of Dorothy Stringer School was once Varndean Farm (est. late nineteenth century) The land around the farm was purchased by Brighton County Borough Council's education committee in 1909, after a devastating outbreak of foot and mouth disease amongst the farm animals.
+The site of Dorothy Stringer School was once Varndean Farm (est. late nineteenth century) The land around the farm was purchased by Brighton County Borough Council's education committee in 1909, after an outbreak of foot and mouth disease amongst the farm animals.
 Five schools were built; Balfour Road Primary School and Junior School (opened 1924) Varndean Secondary School (opened 1926) and Varndean College Sixth Form College (opened 1931).
 Dorothy Stringer was opened in 1955.
 The campus is bounded by Surrenden Road, Loder Road, Balfour Road and Friar Crescent, with Stringer Way providing an alternative entrance via the main staff car park.
 Local buses include the 5B, the 94 and 94a, which serve as combined school buses for Dorothy Stringer and Varndean to Hanover and Kemptown.